emuas/hello-world/README.md

 my repository
 hi,evans here
 i love python and matlab.
-Been to some places around the globe,loved them and some i hated but the truth is,i cant tell them apart.
+Been to some places around the globe,loved them and some i hated but the truth is,i can't tell them apart.